 - Modify your offering to get much better at what your best customers value.

-- Decide to suck at some of the things that they do not value and are costly for you to provide.
+- Eliminate or minimize some of the things that they do not value and are costly for you to provide.

-- Use their replies as testimonials in your marketing and sales efforts.
+- With permission, use their replies as testimonials in your marketing and sales efforts.

 - Create a target list of future customers that you think are much like the top names on this list including those already with competitors.